epadam/Production-Time-Series-Prediction-System/README.md

 2. Load data from database, feature store or file storage.
 Do EDA, data augmentation

-* If you don't have much labeled data, you can do active learning(you annotate few data)
+* If you don't have much labeled data, you can do active learning (you annotate few data, model ask you for uncertained labeled)

 ### Select your model

-Decsion Tree or Deep Learning
+Decision Tree or Deep Learning (check how Uber use Deep learning for EDA)

 ### Train your model